OkokoJnr/wqa_project_1/README.md

 Task 2: A better metric to look at would be price per m2.
 Determine Price_per_m2 and visualize.

 ![Average Price per m2 by state](/images/average_price_per_m2_by_state.png)

+Research Question 2
+        Is there a relationship between home size and price?

+        From previous question, it shos that the location of a home affects its price, but what about home size?
+Does the size of a house influence price?

+        A scatter plot can be helpful when evaluating the relationship between two columns because it lets you see if two variables are correlated — in this case, if an increase in home size is associated with an increase in price.

+        print("First data frame")
+print("df1 info:", df1.info() )
+print("df1 head:", df1.head())
+print()
+print("SECOND data frame")
+print("df2 info:", df2.info)
+print("df2 head:", df2.head())
+print()
+print("THIRD data frame")
+print("df3 info:", df3.info())
+print("df3 head:", df3.head())
+print("The end")